suwebdev/wats3010-adv-markup/README.md

 Requirements
 ------------

-In order to complete this assignment, you will need to write HTML and CSS to create a page that matches the layout provided (``target_layout.png``).
-You must also link all of the pages together successfully.
+In order to complete this assignment, you must fulfill the following requirements:

-This assignment requires:

 1. Pay attention to the TODOs in the HTML files.
 They tell you what enhancements you must make.